felixxwu/spotify-downloader/README.md

 Linux / MacOS
 `brew install sox`

 Used to read the RMS of the downloaded files and normalise them.
-This option is ENABLED by default, to turn it off set `useNormalisation` to `false` in `config.js`
+To turn off set `useNormalisation` to `false` in `config.js`

-## Firefox (optional)
+## Firefox (optional, default: false)

-yt-dlp has a workaround (https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp) to get around YouTube's rate limits when downloading videos.
-Without this workaround you will only be able to download a few hundred videos before you get an error message saying that YouTube suspects you are a bot.
-To enable this workaround, just make sure you have Firefox installed, and that you are logged into YouTube with a Google account, Firefox does not need to be open.
-This workaround is DISABLED by default, to turn it on set `useFirefoxCookies` to `true` in `config.js`.
+Some videos will require you to provide a login to download, it may be that the video is age-restricted or YouTube is suspecting bot activity. yt-dlp can use your account credentials from Firefox cookies (https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp) to download these videos.
+To enable this, make sure you have Firefox installed, and that you are logged into YouTube with a Google account (Firefox does not need to be open).
+Then set `useFirefoxCookies` to `true` in `config.js`.

+CAUTION: if your download rate is set too high with `useFirefoxCookies` set to `true`, you might risk your Google account being temporarily suspended from watching videos on any device for a few days.
+I would recommend using a Google account that you don't watch YouTube with, or create a new one.